-Extract from Carlton & Chellington copy of the Inclosure map by Gee showing final section of the application route from A to B in close up described as No 7 20 feet.
+Extract from Carlton & Chellington copy of the Inclosure map by Gee showing a close up of the final section of the application route from A to B described as No 2 20 feet.

-Extract from Carlton & Chellington copy of the Inclosure map by Gee showing route number 5 in the same style as the application route
+Extract from Carlton & Chellington copy of the Inclosure map by Gee showing route number 5 in the same style as the application route.
+Number 5 is now existing bridleway A5 and BW 11